wiseleyb/recipe-files/md/deep_dish_pizza.md

 **For sauce**

-Standard sauce recipe... sauted onions, then garlic, then add everything.
+Standard sauce recipe... saute onions, then garlic, then add everything.
 Let reduce A LOT.
 You want a really thick sauce for deep dish.

 **For the dough**